Angel7dev/Angel7dev/README.md

 </header>
 <div>
 	<p>
-		I am passionate about devising solutions of minimum effort and maximum result, self-sustainable and enduring over time, for the problems I may face or to improve my environment.Following
+		I am passionate about devising soultions of minimum effort and maximum result, self-sustainable and enduring over time, for the problems I may face or to improve my environment.Following
 		permaculture design principles adopted as a philosophy of life.
 (I am really passionate about this